floresbakker/OntoArchimate/README.md

 3. Archimate2ArchiXML
 4. ArchiXML2ArchiVoc

-## Archimate2RDF
+## ArchiVoc2ArchiXML

-The tool Archimate2RDF is used to read Archimate-documents, parse them and then transform them to RDF-based triples.
+The tool ArchiVoc2ArchiXML is used to read an RDF-based representation of an Archimate model into a graph and then serialize and save this to an RDF-based representation of the XML-based archimate document that contains this model, using the ArchiXML vocabulary.

-### How to use Archimate2ArchiXML
+### How to use ArchiVoc2ArchiXML

-A. Install all necessary libraries:
+A. Install all necessary libraries (in this order):

 	1. pip install os
-	2. pip install bs4
+	2. pip install pyshacl
 	3. pip install rdflib

-B. Place one or more Archimate-files in the input folder in OntoArchimate\Tools\Archimate2ArchiXML\Input.
-Only ordinary Archimate-files based on the open exchange XML format can be processed.
+B. Place one or more Turtle-files (*.ttl) in the input folder in OntoArchimate\Tools\ArchiVoc2ArchiXML\Input.
+A Turtle-file should represent an RDF-based Archimate-document using the Archimate-vocabulary from this repository.

 C. Run the script in the command prompt by typing:

 ```
-python Archimate2ArchiXML.py
+python ArchiVoc2ArchiXML.py
 ```

-D. Go to the output folder in OntoArchimate\Tools\Archimate2ArchiXML\Output and grab your Turtle-file(s) (*.ttl).
+D. Go to the output folder in OntoArchimate\Tools\ArchiVoc2ArchiXML\Output and grab your turtle-file(s).

 ## ArchiXML2Archimate